 Stewart has already been subject to scrutiny for the “Run James Run” campaign that has been orchestrated by local attorneys Marshall Jones, Ron Miciotto, Allison Jones, Ross Owens, Paul Carmouche and Wilbert Prior among others.
 Stewart has denied any involvement in the distribution of flyers, a billboard posting, full page ads in a local publication, endorsement press conference and other campaign-like activities—and for good reason.

 The Code of Judicial Conduct precludes any campaign activities of a sitting judge when running for a non-judicial office.
 Most observer seriously doubt that Stewart did not have prior knowledge and/or involvement in the “Run James Run” promotion.
 Reportedly complaints have been filed with the Judiciary Commission for these activities and with the Louisiana Ethics Commission for the campaign activities of a non-registered campaign.
-Undoubtedly Stewart will face questions throughout his campaign about these efforts and whether or not the skirting of campaign laws and judicial ethics sends the right message for a candidate seeking to become the district attorney.
+Undoubtedly Stewart will face questions throughout his campaign about these efforts and whether or not the skirting of campaign laws and judicial ethics sends the right message for a candidate seeking to become the district premises liability lawyer.
 Some politicos are now referring to him as “Skirt the Law Stewart” or “Skirt Stewart” for short.

 Stewart may also be questioned about his activities in the election of his niece Karelia Stewart to the Caddo bench in the fall of 2014.
 Karelia ran uncontested; many believe the backroom efforts of her Uncle James forced potential candidates to forego any effort to oppose her.
 Reportedly Stewart made a call to at least one attorney telling him to not run against Karelia because “it was not his turn”; some say that this was not for the first time Stewart has played powerbroker in local elections.
 Thus he is also referred to by some as “Wait Your Turn James” (“Wait James” for short).